Infrastructure vs application authorization

 When developing an application, it’s important to choose the best authorization mechanism based on your application’s requirements.
 The same goes for infrastructure authorization—you must implement it based on the needs of your organization.

 If you’re looking for an easy authorization solution for your application, check out Cerbos.
 A powerful authorization solution, Cerbos makes it easy to create custom RBAC and ABAC.
-It’s fast, scalable, and it saves your developers from wasting precious time creating authorization from scratch.
+It’s fast, scalable, and it saves developers from wasting precious time creating authorization from scratch.

 Book a free Policy Workshop to discuss your requirements and get your first policy written by the Cerbos team